You read about how Bulletproof Coffee came to be after a trip to Tibet.

 You understand why some coffee is good for you.

-To celebrate the launch of the finest coffee beans the world has to offer, here is the simple version of how to make Bulletproof Coffee.
+To celebrate the launch of the most pure coffee beans the world has to offer, here is the simple version of how to make Bulletproof Coffee.

-- 2 cups (~453g or 500ml) of hot coffee brewed with low-toxin beans (like Bulletproof Upgraded Coffee) using a paper filter (Hario V60 pourover is my favorite brewing method, and it’s only $10).
+- 1-2 cups (~250-500ml) of hot coffee brewed with low-toxin beans (like Bulletproof Upgraded Coffee) using a metal filter (like french press or gold filter drip).

-#1 Make coffee: Brew coffee as you normally would.
+Brew coffee as you normally would.
 Make sure it’s the right kind of coffee.
 If you haven’t purchased Bulletproof Upgraded Coffee beans, read this post to find the best coffee in your area.
-Use a brown paper filter.
+Use a metal filter if possible.

-#3 Froth: Empty hot water from the now pre-heated blender and add the brewed coffee, butter, and MCT oil.
+Dump out the hot water from the now pre-heated blender and add the brewed coffee, butter, and XCT oil.
 Blend until there is a thick layer of foam on top like a latte.
-A Blend-tec or Vitamix blender will do it quickly, a normal countertop blender takes longer, and a handblender works ok if you don’t have a real blender.
+The stronger the blender, the better.
+A spoon won’t work.

 Oh, and what’s the catch?
 You will have no excuse for not getting things done now that you’re powered by Bulletproof Coffee.

 - Not all coffee is created equal.
-The wrong coffee will sap your energy and leave you feeling lethargic and irritable.
+The wrong coffee will sap your energy, cause sugar cravings, and leave you feeling lethargic and irritable.
 This is the main reason people believe they don’t tolerate coffee.
-It’s not coffee they don’t tolerate, it’s the mycotoxins in the coffee.
-Make sure you read “3 Steps To Finding The Highest Performance Coffee In Your City” before making this.
-You can find coffee that’s guaranteed mycotoxin free here.
+It’s not coffee they don’t tolerate, it’s the mold toxins in the coffee.

 - Only use grass-fed butter like Kerry gold.
 Butter from grain-fed animals has a different fat composition.
 It doesn’t blend as well, doesn’t taste as good, and lacks fat soluble vitamins (which is one of the reasons this makes you Bulletproof).